Hyperbolic groups acting improperly: Introduction

 We cut successively along these hyperplanes, applying the complex of groups version of the Seifert-van Kampen Theorem \cite[Example III.$\mc{C}$.3.11.(5) and Exercise III.$\mc{C}$.3.12]{bridhaef:book}.
 In this way, we obtain a hierarchy of $G_0$ with the following properties:

-\begin{enumerate} \item The edge groups are quasi-convex (since they are stabilizers of hyperplanes, which are quasi-convex by Theorem \ref{t:cell qc iff hyp}); and \item The terminal groups are virtually special (since they are finite-index subgroups of the vertex stabilizers in $G$). \end{enumerate}
+\begin{enumerate} \item The edge groups are quasi-convex (since they are stabilizers of hyperplanes, which are quasi-convex by Theorem \ref{t:cell qc iff hyp}); and \item The terminal groups are virtually special (since they are finite-index subgroups of the vertex stabilizers in $G$).\end{enumerate}

-Therefore, $G_0$ admits a quasi-convex hierarchy terminating in virtually special groups, so $G_0$ is virtually special by Wise's Quasi-convex Hierarchy Theorem \cite[Theorem 13.3]{Wise} (see \cite[Theorem 10.3]{AGM_msqt} for a somewhat different account).
+Therefore, $G_0$ admits a quasi-convex hierarchy terminating in virtually special groups, so $G_0$ is virtually special by Wise's Quasi-convex Hierarchy Theorem \cite[Theorem 13.3]{WisePUP} (see \cite[Theorem 10.3]{AGM_msqt} for a somewhat different account).
 Since $G_0$ is finite-index in $G$, the group $G$ is virtually special, as required.
-This completes the proof of Theorem \ref{omnibus}. \end{proof}
+This completes the proof of Theorem \ref{omnibus}. \end{proof} \begin{remark} We thank one of the referees for pointing out that one can replace the use of the complex of groups Seifert-van Kampen Theorem in the previous proof with the following argument: Once all of the hyperplanes in $\leftQ{X}{G_0}$ are two-sided and embedded, lift to $X$ and consider the trees dual to the hyperplanes.
+This gives a collection of $G_0$--trees.
+Order them in some way.
+If $V$ stabilizes a vertex in the first tree, consider the $V$--action on the second tree.
+The stabilizers in $V$ for this second action act on the third tree, and so on.
+In this way, a quasi-convex hierarchy for $G_0$ is obtained, and the proof finishes as above. \end{remark}

 We now briefly outline the contents of this paper.
 In Section \ref{s:complex of groups} we recall those parts of the theory of complexes of groups from \cite{bridhaef:book} which we need.
 In Section \ref{s:QC proof}, we prove Theorem \ref{t:cell qc iff hyp} and Corollary \ref{cor:cube complex hyp}.
 The proof of Theorem \ref{t:cell qc iff hyp} depends on a quasi-convexity criterion (Theorem \ref{t:globally QC}) which is proved separately in Appendix \ref{app:QC}.
 We separate out Theorem \ref{t:globally QC} and its proof both because it may be of independent interest and because the methods, unlike in the rest of the paper, are pure $\delta$--hyperbolic geometry.
 In Section \ref{s:X mod K CAT(0)} we investigate conditions on a group $G$ acting on a CAT$(0)$ cube complex $X$ and a normal subgroup $K \unlhd G$ so that the quotient $\leftQ{X}{K}$ is a CAT$(0)$ cube complex.
 In Section \ref{s:algebra} we translate these conditions into group-theoretic statements.
 In Section \ref{s:Dehn filling} we prove various results about Dehn filling (in particular, Theorem \ref{t:meta} and Corollary \ref{t:quotient CAT(0)} which may be of independent interest) to see that the conditions from Section \ref{s:algebra} are satisfied for certain subgroups $K$ which arise as kernels of long Dehn filling maps.
 We use this to deduce Theorem \ref{t:fill to get proper action}.